safe-global/safe-docs/safe-core-sdk/relay-kit/README.md

 const provider = new ethers.providers.JsonRpcProvider(RPC_URL)
 const signer = new ethers.Wallet(process.env.OWNER_1_PRIVATE_KEY!, provider)
-const safeAddress = '0x...' // Safe from which the transaction will be sent const chainId = 56
+const safeAddress = '0x...' // Safe from which the transaction will be sent const chainId = 100 const gasLimit = '100000' // Depends on the contract interaction

 // Any address can be used for destination.
 In this example, we use vitalik.eth const destinationAddress = '0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045' const withdrawAmount = ethers.utils.parseUnits('0.005', 'ether').toString()

-// Usually a limit of 21000 is used but for smart contract interactions, you can increase to 100000 because of the more complex interactions. const gasLimit = '100000'
 ```

 ### Create your Transaction Object